113ll3/Ibmclouddocscli/reference/ibmcloud/cli_vlan.md

 **Examples**:
 ```
-ibmcloud sl vlan create -t public -d dal09 -s 16 -n myvlan
+ibmcloud sl vlan create -t public -d dal09 -n myvlan
 ```
 {: codeblock}

-This command creates a public VLAN that is located in datacenter `dal09` with 16 IP addresses and name is `myvlan`.
+This command creates a public VLAN that is located in datacenter `dal09` and name is `myvlan`.

 ## ibmcloud sl vlan cancel
 {: #sl_vlan_cancel}